QuestMetal/FileMaker/FileMakerDoc.md

 The report will warn you if you have not entered time for an active employee.
 If this is the case you will see an entry for that employee for Q# 100.
 You will need to adjust that entry to make it valid or delete it after entering a proper entry.
 Not doing so will bring up a red warning message on the main menu about rouge timesheets.

+##<a name="shopattendancereport"></a>Shop Attendance Report##
+This report shows you all the hours for each shop employee split by payroll week.
+It shows what the expected hours are for each week.
+The report also shows totals for regular hours, overtime hours, absent hours, vacation hours, and WCB hours.

+This report should be run at the end of every month but can be run more frequent to make error correction easier.

+Monthly hours is the total of working hours plus absent and vacation hours; it excludes over time.
+All employees should have the same total hours.

+At the end of the report there is a grand total of regular hours, overtime percentage (sum of non-adjusted overtime hours divided by grand total regular hours), absent percentage (sum of absent hours divided by grand total regular hours)

+1. Main Menu click Reports
+2. Click Shop Attendance Report
+3. Enter / Select the Start Date (typically first of the month)
+4. Enter / Select the End Date (typically last day of the month)
+5. Click Continue
+6. Click Print

 ##<a name="mnrreport"></a>Maintenance & Repair (M&R) Report##
 This report shows you the time spent on maintenance and repair, it consists of two parts a printed report from FileMaker and an excel export.